Are Potatoes Healthy? Here’s What Registered Dietitians Say

 The antioxidants in purple potatoes may also help lower blood pressure.
 A small study in Journal of Agricultural and Food Chemistry found that people with high blood pressure who ate purple potatoes daily noticed a drop in blood pressure.

-The tubers also boast carotenoids, particularly lutein, adds Jessica Cording, RD, author of The Little Book of Game Changer.
+Potatoes also boast carotenoids, particularly lutein, adds Jessica Cording, RD, author of The Little Book of Game Changer.
 “These carotenoids have been noted for their benefit to eye health and cardiovascular health,” she says.
 White and yellow potatoes both have carotenoids, but the yellow ones have them in higher concentrations.
 Since carotenoids are fat soluble, they’ll be best absorbed when you eat them as part of a meal that contains fat, she adds.
-So for instance, add potatoes to a stir-fry with olive oil, veggies, and tofu.
+Add potatoes to a stir-fry with olive oil, veggies and tofu and you’re good to go.

 Potatoes offer resistant starch